Joshua-Coded/DevOps_001/YAML/README.md

 the opposite is called deserialization. to represent the data in a file you make use of data serializer LANGUAGE: like YAML, XML AND JSON.

+configuration file... docker kubernetes logs caches.

+Benefit of YAML.

+1. simple and easy to read.
+2. it has a strict syntax
+3. indentation is important
+4. easily convertable to other data serializer LANGUAGEs JSON AND XML.
+5. most programming langauage use YAML.
+6. it more powerful when representing complex data.
+7. you can use other tools with it. parser e.t.c.